marcv81/fan-control/README.md

 # Fan control

-Controls a fan speed according to a temperature sensor.
+This project controls a fan speed according to a temperature sensor.
+It relies on pwmchip sysfs to control the fan speed, and on thermal sysfs to read the temperature.

 Tested on a Raspberry Pi 4 running Ubuntu Groovy.

 ## Configuration

 ### Enable PWM

+The Raspberry Pi hardware PWM is not enabled by default.

 Edit `/boot/firmware/config.txt`.